LawJarp-A/vllm-omni/docs/features/cpu_offload.md

 - **CLI**: pass `--dit-cpu-offload` to the diffusion service entrypoint.

 ## Known Limitations
-- Cold start latency increases for over one minute due to model initialization on cpu
+- Cold start latency increases for over one minute for some models(e.g., Qwen-Image)